SuyeshBadge/fixin5mins/memory-bank/progress.md

   - Instagram API requirements and limitations
   - System architecture diagrams
   - Data flow and database schema design
+- Implemented daily post scheduler with the following features (NEW):
+  - Randomly generated posting times within morning and evening windows
+  - Automatic template rotation to ensure visual variety
+  - Persistent state tracking between runs
+  - Automatic rescheduling at midnight each day
+  - Complete documentation for setup and usage

 ## In Progress
 - Research and planning for video generation with audio